Standard C++ Modules

 $ clang++ -std=c++20 -O3 -DNDEBUG Use.cpp -fprebuilt-module-path=.

-Currently Clang would accept the above example.
-But it may produce surprising results if the debugging code depends on consistent use of NDEBUG also in other translation units.
+Currently, Clang accepts the above example, though it may produce surprising results if the debugging code depends on consistent use of NDEBUG in other translation units.

-The C++ language defines that same declarations in different translation units should have the same definition, as known as ODR (One Definition Rule).
-Prior to modules, the translation units don’t dependent on each other and the compiler itself can’t perform a strong ODR violation check.
-With the introduction of modules, now the compiler have the chance to perform ODR violations with language semantics across translation units.
+The C++ language requires that declarations of the same entity in different translation units have the same definition, which is known as the One Definition Rule (ODR).
+Without modules, the compiler cannot perform strong ODR violation checking because it only sees one translation unit at a time.
+With the use of modules, the compiler can perform checks for ODR violations across translation units.

 ABI Impacts